itsallcode/hamcrest-auto-matcher/README.md

     signing.secretKeyRingFile=<path to secret keyring file>
     ```

-2. Increment version number in `build.gradle`, update version in README.md, commit and push.
+2. Increment version number in `build.gradle` and `README.md`, commit and push.
-3. Run the following command:
+3. Optional: run the following command to do a dry-run:

-    ```bash
+    ```sh
-    $ ./gradlew clean check build publish closeAndReleaseRepository --info
+    ./gradlew clean check build publishToSonatype closeSonatypeStagingRepository --info
     ```

+4. Run the following command to publish to Maven Central:

+    ```sh
+    ./gradlew clean check build publishToSonatype closeAndReleaseSonatypeStagingRepository --info
+    ```

-4. Create a new [release](https://github.com/itsallcode/hamcrest-auto-matcher/releases) on GitHub.
+5. Create a new [release](https://github.com/itsallcode/hamcrest-auto-matcher/releases) on GitHub.
-5. After some time the release will be available at [Maven Central](https://repo1.maven.org/maven2/org/itsallcode/hamcrest-auto-matcher/).
+6. After some time the release will be available at [Maven Central](https://repo1.maven.org/maven2/org/itsallcode/hamcrest-auto-matcher/).